-3.7 Declaration Annotations to Specify Defaulting
+3.8 Declaration Annotations to Specify Defaulting

-The Flow Checker has additional declaration annotations that are shorthand for common annotation patterns on method signatures.
+The Information Flow Checker has additional declaration annotations that are shorthand for common annotation patterns on method signatures.
 They override the usual defaulting of method declarations.

-3.7.1 @PolyFlow
+3.8.1 @PolyFlow

 Annotation @PolyFlow expresses that each contained method should be annotated as @PolySource @PolySink for both the return types and all parameters.
-It should be used to express a relationship between the parameters and the return types.
+It should be used to express a relationship between the return type and the parameter types, but not the receiver type.

-3.7.2 @PolyFlowReceiver
+3.8.2 @PolyFlowReceiver

-Annotation @PolyFlowReceiver expresses that each contained method should be annotated as @PolySource @PolySink for the return type, all parameters types and the receiver type.
+Annotation @PolyFlowReceiver expresses that each contained method should be annotated as @PolySource @PolySink for the return type, all parameter types, and the receiver type.

-3.7.3 Declaration Annotations in Stub Files
+3.8.3 Declaration Annotations in Stub Files